msg-rokr-ai/rokr-ai-documentation/docs/documents/vector-search-and-embeddings.md

 The most popular use case of vector search engines is naturally for search.
 Because a vector database can help find similar objects, it is predestined for applications where you might want to find similar products, movies, books, songs, etc. That’s why vector search engines are also used in recommendation systems as a restated task of search.

+A vector index is a data structure used in information retrieval to efficiently store and retrieve high-dimensional vector data, enabling fast similarity searches and nearest neighbor queries.

 ### Similarity search